Gerardo-rios/reservation-api/README.md

 # Fields Reservation API

-This is the backend API for a reservations app, which includes an admin section and a user section (mobile).
-This project is part of the ioet University 2.0 program.
+This is the backend API for a reservations app, which includes an admin section (web) and a user section (mobile).

 ## Table of Contents